pducanh/EMTC/README.txt

 The submission of the corpus including 3 files:

 1. mov_list.zip: The unlabeled data from the dataset.
 Each quote is stored in a file with the corresponding name (Movie name, series episode name).
+*** EDIT: as of May,2018 the unlabeled data from IMDB is not permitted to be shared.
+Please refer to  https://www.imdb.com/interfaces/ for more details ***
-2. self_annotated_training_data_10k.txt: The training file annotated by the authors only.Extracted from the top 10,000 lines of the files in mov_list.zip
+2. self_annotated_training_data_10k.txt: The training file annotated by the authors only.
+Extracted from the top 10,000 lines of the files in mov_list.zip
 3. golden_data_1000.txt: the gold standard data file, annotated by 5 independent annotators.

 For more details of the corpus, please refer to the original submission.